COVID-19: Residence Life FAQs

 The Office of Campus Security provides information about parking here.

+We do not allow outside lofting kits to be used; however, lofting kits are available for us.
 Each residence hall handles lofting kits differently.
-Please contact the Residence Director of your complex to determine availability.
+Please contact the Residence Director of your complex if you need to secure a lofting kit after your arrival.

 No, Belmont University does not provide appliance rental.